Optimizing transmission conditions for multiple subdomains in the Magnetotelluric Approximation of Maxwell's equations

 The eigenvalues of this matrix are $\pm \sqrt{ \beta_1^+ \beta_2^-}$ and thus the square of the convergence factor is $\rho^2 = \left| \beta_1^+ \beta_2^- \right|$.

-\begin{theorem}[\MG{Two Subdomain Optimization}] Let $s\MG{:=}\sqrt{\sigma - i\epsilon}$, where the complex square root is taken with a positive real part, and let $C$ be the real constant \MG{Then for} two subdomains with $p_1^{+}=p_2^{-}\MG{=:}p$ and \MG{$\tilde{k}_{\min}=0$}, the asymptotically optimized parameter $p$ for small overlap $\delta$ and \MG{associated} convergence factor are
+\begin{theorem}[\MG{Two Subdomain Optimization}] Let $s\MG{:=}\sqrt{\sigma - i\varepsilon}$, where the complex square root is taken with a positive real part, and let $C$ be the real constant where $p_a$ and $p_b$ are the Robin parameters at the outer boundaries. \MG{Then for} two subdomains with $p_1^{+}=p_2^{-}\MG{=:}p$ and \MG{$\tilde{k}_{\min}=0$}, the asymptotically optimized parameter $p$ for small overlap $\delta$ and \MG{associated} convergence factor are